Kerstin Cook

 Kerstin Cook ([ˈkɛʁstɪn ˈkʊk]; born 15 April 1989) is a Swiss-British model and beauty pageant titleholder who won Miss Switzerland 2010 and then represented her country in the 2011 Miss Universe pageant.

 Early life

 She is born to English parents, Karen and Derek and she has two older brothers Richard (born 1985) and James (born 1987).
 Cook has been working as a model since age 14.
 She has a degree in environmental science and works for the Swiss animal help organization STS.
-She is also an avid sportswoman, participating in athletics and inline skating.
+She was an avid sportswoman, participating in athletics and inline skating.